jeffmerkey/netware-screensaver-linux/README.md

 In order to build the screensaver as a Debian package, the program must be compressed into a tar.gz file and the tar.gz file named to match the versioning information contained in the associated .spec file.
 Spec files are special files which contain instructions on how to build a particular package from a source code archive.

-Debian Packages can be built using a utility called "debbuild" and use a similar top directory structure which is identical to that used by the RPM tool but using /root/debbuild/ as the "top directory".
-These "top directories" will contain a BUILD, BUILDROOT, SPECS, RPMS, SRPMS, and SOURCES subdirectories and follows the same layout that is standard for RPM files.
+Debian Packages can be built using a utility called "debbuild" and use a top directory structure which is similar to that used by the RPM tool but using /root/debbuild/ as the "top directory".
+These "top directories" will contain a BUILD, BUILDROOT, SPECS, DEBS, SDEBS, and SOURCES subdirectories and follows a similar layout that is used for RPM files.

-The SPECS directory contains the \*.spec files used to build RPM packages.
-The SOURCES subdirectory will contain the soure code archive file referred to in the \*.spec file used to build the RPM package.
+The SPECS directory contains the \*.spec files used to build DEB and SDEB packages.
+The SOURCES subdirectory will contain the soure code archive file referred to in the \*.spec file used to build the
+DEB and SDEB packages.

 To build the Screensaver using debbuild, change directories (cd) into the /root/debbuild/SPECS/ directory and enter the following command:
 ```sh